Heating controls - five money-saving tips

 Follow our five top tips to get the best from your heating system.
 Plus find out whether a new heating system will help you cut your bills.

 1. Update your boiler and heating controls

 Old boilers can cost more to run than new ones – but given that buying a new boiler and having it installed can cost up to £4,000, replacing it is not always cost effective.
-Visit our guide to the cost of installing a boiler to work out how much it would cost you.
+Visit our guide to to work out how much it would cost you.